Celtics torch Heat early, even series with 102-82 blowout

 AP Sports Writer

+BOSTON (AP) — The Miami Heat left Jayson Tatum lying on the court with a pain in his neck in the closing minutes of Game 3.

+The Celtics All-Star did his part to make sure the Heat were hurting after Game 4.

-BOSTON (AP) — Jayson Tatum scored 31 points and the Boston Celtics took their turn pounding the Miami Heat early, jumping out to a 26-4 lead and cruising to a 102-82 victory that evened the Eastern Conference finals at two games apiece.
+Tatum scored 31 points and Boston took its turn pounding Miami early, jumping out to a 26-4 lead and cruising to a 102-82 victory that evened the Eastern Conference finals at two games apiece.

+“Obviously, we knew how important this game was,” Tatum said.
+“Everybody just had to come up with a different sense of urgency.”

-Miami missed 15 of its first 16 shots in the second straight game that was all but over after 12 minutes.
-The Heat led 39-18 after the first quarter of Game 3 of this bizarre series in which no game has been close down the stretch.
+Miami missed 15 of its first 16 shots as this bizarre series produced another game that was all but over after 12 minutes.
+The Heat led 39-18 after the first quarter of Game 3.

+Boston improved to 5-0 this postseason following a loss.
+Coach Ime Udoka said the challenge is finding more consistency.

+“Just got to muster that same energy when we came off a win as well as a loss,” Udoka said.
+“This is a three-game series now.
+Can’t always just flip the mindset when we come off a loss and get a little desperate.”

 Game 5 is Wednesday in Miami.